apet97/clockify-xcfe/README.md

 ### Webhook Bootstrap (Serverless)
 When running on serverless (e.g., Vercel) there is no long-lived process to auto-register webhooks on “server start”.
 Use the on-demand bootstrap endpoint to (re)create the required Clockify webhooks for your workspace.

-Required environment variables:
+Required environment variables (production):
 - `WORKSPACE_ID` — target workspace
 - `ADDON_ID` — your add-on ID from the Clockify portal
 - `WEBHOOK_PUBLIC_URL` — your public API base (e.g., `https://<project>.vercel.app`)
-- `ADDON_TOKEN` or `API_KEY` — outbound auth for Clockify API
+- `ENCRYPTION_KEY` — also used as admin secret for this endpoint (or set `ADMIN_SECRET`)

-- `ENCRYPTION_KEY` — also used as admin secret for this endpoint
+Note: In production, Clockify sends an Installation token which the service caches per workspace.
+You do not need to set `ADDON_TOKEN`.

 Trigger registration (production):
 ```bash